Central Dogma Transformer II: An AI Microscope for Understanding Cellular Regulatory Mechanisms: Acknowledgements

 \section{Acknowledgements}

 The author thanks the developers of Enformer, the Morris laboratory for making the STING-seq dataset publicly available, and the open-source communities behind PyTorch and related tools.
 Claude (Anthropic) was used for manuscript proofreading and editing.
-The author assumes full responsibility for the accuracy and integrity of all content in this manuscript.